How are VRE infections treated?

 though most healthy people are not at risk for becoming infected or colonized

-with VRE, you can take steps to prevent getting VRE.
+with VRE, you can take steps to prevent getting a VRE infection.

 - Practice good hygiene.